ball2004244/EduAssist-Main-Flow/README.md

 5. Run `python question.py` to generate questions
 6. At the same time, run `python answer.py` to generate answers
 7. Check out the installed postgresql database for the generated data

+## Interesting Finding
+We use Gemini to create both questions and answers for our system.
+As you know, Google introduced several harmful categories that the model should avoid.
+However, we found that the model still recognizes its own generated texts as harmful.
+We are still investigating the reason behind this.